 Setting New Directions For Brief Interventions

-Another integral theme will be addressing Technological innovations in BI research, which has been a focus of researchers globally, spanning from simple text-based messaging for treatment, to the use of applications for Ecological Monetary Assessment (EMA) for capturing real-time data.
-However, the focus of such efforts have been concentrated on high-income settings.
-Emphasis will be given to the ‘replication in low resource settings of the successful integration of technological innovations in BI research’, where limited access to resources such as a smartphone or internet connectivity poses a major challenge.
-An exciting theme to explore will be ‘ethics in the use of technology’ and with the data collected through it including data sharing and management.
+Another integral theme will be addressing Technological innovations in BI research, which has been a focus of researchers globally, spanning from simple text-based messaging for treatment, to the use of applications for Ecological Momentary Assessment (EMA) for capturing real-time data.
+However, the focus of such efforts has been concentrated on high-income settings.
+Emphasis will be given to the replication of successful technological BIs in low resource settings where limited access to resources such as a smartphone or internet connectivity poses a major challenge.
+An exciting topic to explore will be ethics in the use of technology and the data collected through it including data sharing and management.

-INEBRIA 2020 will also shed light on, and include in its conference programme, one of the newer thematic areas of SBIs for Problematic gaming and/or Problematic gambling.
+INEBRIA 2021 will also shed light on, and include in its conference programme, one of the newer thematic areas of SBIs for Problematic Gaming and/or Problematic Gambling.
 With ever-growing digital advancements, we are experiencing the digitization of gambling in the form of online games and apps as well as easy access to the gambling and gaming platforms which, in turn, serves as a factor for the development of the addiction itself.
-The conference will explore the ‘current landscape of SBI research for gaming and/or gambling globally with a focus on LMICs’.
-An important sub-theme to focus here will be the ‘co-morbidity of gaming and/or gambling with other substance-related problems such as harmful use of alcohol or other drugs, and SBIs that approach both elements of these comorbidities’.
-Another key aspect to explore here would be the ‘gaps in SBI research base for gaming and/or gambling in Asia and elsewhere, and the way forward to address these gaps’.
+The conference will explore the current landscape of SBI research for gaming and/or gambling globally with a focus on LMICs.
+An important sub-theme to focus on here will be the co-morbidity of gaming and/or gambling with other substance-related problems such as harmful use of alcohol or other drugs, and SBIs that approach both elements of these comorbidities.
+Another key aspect to explore here would be the gaps in the SBI research base for gaming and/or gambling in Asia and elsewhere, and the way forward to address these gaps.

 The theme of this conference will give an opportunity to start a dialogue on multiple facets for exploring the innovative solutions required to move forward for addressing unhealthy substance use while also keeping in mind the existing research approaches and the challenges faced in implementation and scale-up.
 An important aim of the conference will be to encourage representation of LMICs, with a special focus on Asia, and encourage young researchers to participate in the conference and share their work and explore mentoring opportunities.